Rother Valley homepage click for

 A road, formerly known as Davenport Road, in Glenwood, Durban has now been named after Helen Joseph under the recent Road Name Change Act which was initiated by the South African government in 2007 to rename streets which have names linked to pre-1994 colonialism.

-A student residence at Rhodes University [Grahamstown, South Africa] is named after Helen Joseph.
+Helen Joseph Hospital in Johannesburg and a student residence at Rhodes University [Grahamstown, South Africa] is named after her.

 Books by Helen Joseph